or

 Here’s a list of Bali laws every traveler should know.

-Since February 14, 2024, Bali has also implemented a tourist levy with IDR 150,000 (approximately USD 10) for the all foreign visitors in Bali.
-This one-time fee can be paid online in advance through the official Love Bali on the website or app, or conveniently upon arrival at designated counters using a debit or credit card.
-The levy is separate from visa fees, and specific categories of visitors.
-Such as KITAS, KITAP, student, or diplomatic visa holders, may be exempt.
+Bali also requires foreign visitors to pay a tourist levy of IDR 150,000 per visit.
+This fee supports the preservation of culture and the protection of the environment across the island.
+You can pay the levy online in advance through the official Love Bali website or mobile app, or upon arrival using a debit or credit card.
+The tourist is from visa fees, and some visitors, such as those holding KITAS, KITAP, student, and diplomatic visas, may be exempt.

 Indonesia, including Bali, has some of the strictest drug laws in the world.
 The possession, use, or trafficking of illegal drugs can result in severe penalties, ranging from long prison sentences to the death penalty.